 Worried about having to find a ride for oral surgery or another major procedure?
 A quick bus ride on Bus 325 or 353 from Queen Street will bring you right to our front door!
 We’re located in Grange, right outside the suburbs of Brisbane.

-Make us your first choice in cosmetic dental surgery, today!
+Make us your first choice cosmetic dentist!
 Call us at (07) 3356 0166 or contact us and one of our friendly staff members will happily set an appointment for you or answer any questions you may have.